 Allows you to set a non-standard number of board ranks in any variant.
 If the height is given as -1, the default height for the variant is used.
-Default: -1 now does keep track of off-board pieces.
-In shatranj it does implement the baring rule when mate detection is switched on.
+Default: -1

 -boardWidth N

 Allows you to set a non-standard number of board files in any variant.
 If the width is given as -1, the default width for the variant is used.
 With a non-standard width, the initial position will always be an empty board, as the usual opening array will not fit.
 Default: -1